Burgundy: Profoundly French

-Colette: You begin to look at it, you raise it to the light.
-You look at it and admire it's beautiful color, then you put your nose in the glass and do your first nose…and you take here, your impression, because then you aerate with the air…you just let the aromas get out in the glass, then you do the second nose.
+Colette: Tasting and drinking are two very different things.
+You drink with food; you taste the wine naked.
+You begin to look at it, you just raise it to the light and look at it and admire its beautiful color, then you put your nose in the glass and do the first nose…and you take here, your impression, because then you aerate and with the air…you just let the aromas get out in the glass, and then you go the second nose.
+Is it the same?

-Rick: ahh the difference.
-Then you understand and appreciate the contrast
+Rick: Ahh the difference!
+Then you understand and appreciate the contrast.

 Colette: Just exactly the same.

 The culture of Burgundy has deep historic roots.
 Within an hour's drive are powerful sites illustrating how the region was for centuries the spiritual heart of France.